hardenedlinux/harbian-audit/README.md

 5) Use the passwd command to change the passwords of all users, and change the password to a secure and reliable password entry with the same password complexity set by the pam_cracklib module.

+## Special Note
+Some check items check a variety of situations and are interdependent, they must be applied (fix) multiple times, and the OS must be a reboot after each applies (fix).

+Items that need to be fix twice:
+8.1.1.2
+8.1.1.3
+8.1.12

+Items that need to be fix three times:
+4.5

 ## Hacking

 **Getting the source**